HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## combineUnisons

-  * A unison is when a new note is sounded, but the pitch remains the same (e.g. a half note C5 followed by a quarter note C5). the `notes()` function contains a parameter called combineUnisons, which defaults to False.
+  * A unison is when a new note is sounded, but the pitch remains the same (e.g. a C5 half note followed by a C5 quarter note). the `notes()` function contains a parameter called combineUnisons, which defaults to False.
   * When combineUnisons is set to true, any unisons will be treated as a continuation of the previous note, effectively adding a tie between those notes.
 As a result, the table output of the `notes()` function will not printing anything at the offset of the given note's repition.
   * The combineUnisons parameter may be run as follows: